Home / Retirement planning / Seeking financial advice / What happens when you meet a financial adviser

 Quality of Advice Review (QAR) and financial advice

-Key priorities for the government’s planned reforms are increasing the pool of qualified advisers to make advice easier to access, streamlining the documentation required when providing advice, and making it easier to access retirement income advice by allowing super funds to provide more information.
+The key priorities are increasing the pool of qualified advisers to make advice easier to access, streamlining the documentation required when providing advice and making it easier to access retirement income advice by allowing super funds to provide more information.

-Note: As these changes to the advice process are yet to be legislated, the following steps outline the advice process currently in place when you work with a financial adviser.
+As some of these changes to the advice process are yet to be legislated, the following steps outline the advice process currently in place when you work with a financial adviser.

 1. What to consider when selecting your adviser